Dpdl-io/DpdlEngine/README.md

 This makes Dpdl a powerful development platform due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.
 Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and facilitate research and development.

 Dpdl is self contained and is highly customizable via a dedicated extension interface.
-Further programming languages can be implemented and embedded via a dedicated plugin-in interface and configuration.
+Further programming languages or natural language interpreters can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 <p align="center">
 	<img src="https://www.dpdl.io/images/platform/Dpdl_programming_language_framework_small.png" width="95%" height="95%">